brofegroy/WordBlitz/lib/screens/BlitzScreen/blitz_screen_utils/blitz_screen.md

 It has a timer running the moment this screen loads up, and when it reaches 0 or is initially less than 0, it will remove this current screen from the stack,then push the an instance of AnalysisScreen.
-It returns a Future of the return value of AnalysisScreen. //**currently outdated, will update a value in tools instead,currently undetermined**
+It returns a Future of the return value of AnalysisScreen.

 If this screen was exited prematurely, before the timer reaches 0, and if it uses the navigatorPop() method within the controller,